Smart Cities, Smart Transit: Modernizing Public Transport

-Public Transport Victoria required a dedicated partner to continue the ongoing operation of its public transport ticketing system originally built by NTT DATA.
-The system, called “myki” must scale to support 20 million mass transit smartcards and over 24,000 devices located on trains, trams and buses.
-The widespread use of mobile technologies for daily tasks has precipitated the demand for a ‘travel ready’ solution for myki customers.
+Public Transport Victoria required a dedicated partner to continue the ongoing operation of its public transport ticketing system, originally built by NTT DATA.
+The system, called “myki”, must scale to support 20 million mass transit smartcards and over 24,000 devices located on trains, streetcars and buses.
+The widespread use of mobile technologies for daily tasks has precipitated the demand for a “travel ready” solution for myki customers.
 Across Australia the pervasive use of “tap & go” payment technology demanded that public transport expand to include mobile capabilities.

-NTT DATA continues to build on the existing back-office system, developed under the previous contract, to offer a self-serving, data-driven ticketing system.
-Innovations include allowing customers to travel using their mobile phone instead of the plastic card, effective use of a big data platform for business insights and leveraging the open architecture design of myki to deliver next generation devices in the field.
+NTT DATA continues to build on the existing back-office system, developed under the previous contract, to offer a self-service, data-driven ticketing system.
+Innovations include allowing customers to travel using their mobile phones instead of the plastic card, effective use of a big data platform for business insights, and leveraging the open architecture design of myki to deliver next-generation devices in the field.

 Technology in the transit ticketing is advancing at an exponential rate, yet NTT DATA remains at the forefront of thought leaders and innovators in the space.
 And there’s no better example of this than the public transport ticketing system in the Australian State of Victoria, known as “myki”.